wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/move-to-modern-desktop-m365/includes/5-o365-proplus-updates.md

 As needed, Microsoft also provides each update channel with two additional types of updates:

-- **Security updates**, such as updates that help keep Office protected from potential malicious attacks
+- **Security updates**, such as updates that help keep Office protected from potential malicious attacks.
 - **Quality updates**, such as updates that provide stability or performance improvements for Office.

 Security updates are usually released on the second Tuesday of every month.
 Quality updates, which are sometimes referred to as *non-security updates*, are also usually released on this day.
 But, if necessary, both types of updates can be released at other times.